scraed/CharacteristicGuidanceWebUI/README.md

 Q&A: What's the difference with [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding)?

-- **Characteristic Guidance**: Corrects both context and color, modify latents at the given CFG scale according to the Fokker-Planck equation.
+- **Characteristic Guidance**: Corrects both context and color, iteratively computes latents at the given CFG scale according to the Fokker-Planck equation.
-- **Dynamical Thresholding**:  Mainly focusing on color, rescales quantiles of latents to mimic lower CFG scales.
+- **Dynamical Thresholding**:  Mainly focusing on color, clips and rescales latents to mimic lower CFG scales.

 You can use [Characteristic Guidance](#) and Dynamical Thresholding simutaneously.
 It may further reduce saturation.
 But please be cautious since they are theoretically different.